hessllab/HW_6/Code_HW6.md

-# ITRDB script for any state
+# Finding Ed Cook Script
-Goal of this assignment was to optimize the script from HW_4 so that it can run for any data in the ITRDB.
-In addition this script will create a new directory for any given state and place all respective files into this new directory.
+Goal of this assignment is use the existing script from HW_5 to pull all .rwl files from NY.
+Specifically, files from Ed Cook contain excellent data and headers, so we want to isolate all the files from NY that are from Ed Cook.

 ## Part 1
 ```